virtualmin/virtualmin.com/content/docs/Development/creating-plugins.md

 The steps to start writing your own plugin are similar to those for creating a new Webmin module:

-1. Find the Webmin _root_ directory, which will be `/usr/libexec/webmin` on RHEL and derivatives or `/usr/share/webmin` on Debian and derivatives systems.
+1. Find the Webmin _root_ directory, which will be `/usr/libexec/webmin` on EL and derivatives or `/usr/share/webmin` on Debian and derivatives systems.

 2. Pick a directory name for your plugin that is not currently in use by any other Webmin module.
 Plugin directories typically start with `virtualmin-` - so for the purposes of this documentation, we will assume that yours is going to be called `virtualmin-your-plugin`.